StevyCoding/computer_science_notes/Networking/Internet Protocol (IP)/IPV4 Configuration.md

 ### 1. **IPv4 Address Format:**

-- IPv4 addresses are 32-bit numerical labels, usually expressed in dotted-decimal format, consisting of four octets (8 bits each).
+- IPv4 addresses are ==32-bit numerical labels==, usually expressed in dotted-decimal format, consisting of four octets (8 bits each).
 Example: 192.168.0.1.

 ### 2. **Classes of IPv4 Addresses:**